himajahp/node-js-beginner/README.md

 # node-js-essential-training
-Beginner level training for Node.js
+Beginner level training for Node.js from LinkedIn Learning by Alex Banks